News and events

-The measures aimed at reducing (stopping) associated petroleum gas (APG) flaring are highly important to saving energy resources and cutting greenhouse gas emissions.
+Measures aimed at reducing (ceasing) associated petroleum gas (APG) flaring are highly important to saving energy resources and cutting greenhouse gas emissions.

-Gazprom Group implements investment projects for APG on-site utilization with the purpose of attaining the APG utilization level of no less than 95 per cent (pursuant to the Russian Government’s Order No. 7 dated January 8, 2009).
+The Gazprom Group implements investment projects for APG on-site utilization with the purpose of attaining an APG utilization level of no less than 95 per cent (pursuant to the Russian Government Directive No. 7 dated January 8, 2009).